-As I was researching this post, I came across some articles that claimed the power of prayer is a mysterious force.
+As I was researching this Bible Study, I came across some articles that claimed the power of prayer is a mysterious force.
 Honestly, I just don’t believe that.
 Prayer is not a mystery that we can’t comprehend.
 Like most things pertaining to God, it is simple and easy to understand.
 So if prayer is not a mysterious force, what is it?

 Prayer is our direct line to God.
 When we call on Him, He hears us and He answers.
 It’s simple, maybe too simple for some people.
 Maybe they want it to be mysterious and complicated for some reason that is beyond me.
 But I believe in a God who loves me and wants to hear from me as much as I want to hear from Him.